Jil Teichmann: Personal life and background

-Junior career
+Juniors

 Teichmann is former junior world No. 3 player.
 She made her debut on the ITF Junior Circuit in February 2011 at the Grade-4 Swiss Junior Trophy, where she reached the final in doubles.
 In September 2011, she won her first junior title at the Grade-5 Luzern Junior Competition in singles.
 In October 2012, she reached the quarterfinals of the Grade A Osaka Mayor's Cup in singles.
 She won her first doubles title at the Swiss Junior Trophy in February 2013.
 At her Grand Slam debut at the 2014 Australian Open, she reached the quarterfinals in doubles.
-In March 2014, she had success at the Grade A Campeonato Internacional Juvenil de Tenis de Porto Alegre, winning titles in both singles and doubles.
+In March 2014, she had success at the Grade-A Campeonato Internacional Juvenil de Tenis de Porto Alegre, winning titles in both singles and doubles.

-She then continued with success, winning the title in doubles at the Grade A Trofeo Bonfiglio, and reached the semifinals in singles.
+She then continued with success, winning the title in doubles at the Grade-A Trofeo Bonfiglio, and reached the semifinals in singles.
 At the 2014 Wimbledon, she also reached the semifinals in doubles.
 In July 2014, she reached singles quarterfinals and doubles semifinals of the European Junior Championships.
 She then won the 2014 US Open girls' doubles title along with İpek Soylu, defeating Vera Lapko and Tereza Mihalíková in the final.
 At the 2015 French Open, she reached quarterfinals in singles and semifinals in doubles.
 She reached another doubles Grand Slam quarterfinal in 2015 at Wimbledon.
 She finished her junior career at the 2015 European Junior Championships, where she reached final in singles.
 As a junior, she won one singles and eight doubles titles in total.

-Professional career
+Professional

 2013–18: First steps

-Teichmann made her debut at the ITF Women's Circuit at the $10k event in Kreuzlingen in February 2013.
-In June of the same year, she reached her first ITF semifinal at the $10k Bredeney Ladies Open.
-Year later, she reached another ITF semifinal, this time at the $25k event in Lenzerheide.
-In October 2014, she reached her first ITF final, but lost to Polina Leykina at the $10k event in Sharm El Sheikh.
-In August 2015, she won her first ITF title at the $15k event in Braunschweig, defeating Ekaterina Alexandrova in the final.
-In May 2016, she made her WTA Tour debut, playing at the Internationaux de Strasbourg, where she also recorded her first WTA Tour match win, defeating Kurumi Nara in the first round.
+Teichmann made her debut at the ITF Women's Circuit at the 10k event in Kreuzlingen in February 2013.
+In June of the same year, she reached her first ITF Circuit semifinal at the Bredeney Ladies Open.
+Year later, she reached another semifinal, this time at the 25k event in Lenzerheide.
+In October 2014, she reached her first ITF Circuit final, but lost to Polina Leykina at the 10k event in Sharm El Sheikh.
+In August 2015, she won her first ITF title at the 15k event in Braunschweig, defeating Ekaterina Alexandrova in the final.
+In May 2016, she made her WTA Tour debut, playing at the Internationaux de Strasbourg, where she also recorded her first tour match win, defeating Kurumi Nara in the first round.
 At the 2016 US Open, she made her debut at a major in qualifying, but failed to reach main draw.
-In May 2017, she finished runner-up at the $100k Open de Cagnes-sur-Mer, losing to Beatriz Haddad Maia in the final.
+In May 2017, she finished runner-up at the 100k Open de Cagnes-sur-Mer, losing to Beatriz Haddad Maia in the final.
 In September, she reached second round of the Premier 5 Wuhan Open, that was her first appearance on that level.
 At the 2018 US Open, she made her Grand Slam main-draw debut and also recorded her first win on that level.